ishiduca/yo-yo-bind/README.md

 # yo-yo-bind

-[yo-yo-app](https://www.npmjs.com/package/yo-yo-app) is good. but, it is hard to use it with lazy handling. in such a case throw Promise.
+[yo-yo-app](https://www.npmjs.com/package/yo-yo-app) is good. but, it is hard to use it with lazy handling. in such a case use middleware.

 ## example